ICCA. ICHSA. The Open.

 The Varsity Vocals International Championship of Collegiate A Cappella (ICCA) and The Varsity Vocals International Championship of High School A Cappella (ICHSA) are the only global tournaments that showcase the art of student a cappella.

 And our newest tournament, The International Championship of A Cappella Open (The Open) encourages singers to bring together groups of any age, experience or origin to form a cappella “dream teams.”
-By giving them a stage — and a cash prize of $25,000 to jump start their professional career, our programs encourage young people to sing together throughout their lives.
+By giving them a stage, our programs encourage young people to sing together throughout their lives.

 Fan of our events?
 Thinking of competing?
 Here are the basics on our competitions — how the tournaments work, when the season starts, and, of course, why we’ve been doing this for 22 years!

 Getting serious?
 Here’s everything you need to know if you want to compete in the ICCA, the ICHSA, or The Open — rules on eligibility, your performance, and advancing to the next round.

 We take pride in providing fair results and valuable feedback.
 Here’s how we do it — judging criteria, panel selection, ethical considerations, special awards, and how you can get in the judge’s seat.